nordic-rse/nordic-rse.github.io/content/join.md

 - Post or find **job opportunities**
 - Enjoy occasional fun and informal exchanges

-You’ll find us in the #nordic-rse channel on the https://coderefinery.org/chat/.
+You’ll find us in the #nordic-rse channel on <https://coderefinery.zulipchat.com/>.

 If you're new to Zulip, check out [our Zulip manual](https://coderefinery.github.io/manuals/chat/) to get started.